Junichi Sasai: Papua New Guinea

 The Tainan Kōkūtai (Air Group) was transferred to Lae on Papua New Guinea in March 1942, reorganizing with new officers.
 Among his Tainan equals, Sasai was known as "Flying Tiger", a reference to the tiger-head belt buckle he wore always, a gift from his father.
-In his lodgings, he kept an image of Minamoto no Yoshitsune, the legendary Japanese war hero.
+In his lodgings, he kept an image of legendary Japanese war hero Minamoto no Yoshitsune.

 Already a lieutenant (j.g.), Sasai became Buntaicho (squadron leader), leading the 3rd Chutai (squadron), consisting of six planes, divided in two Shotai's (sections).
 Each squadron leader's Zero was recognisable by two light blue diagonal stripes across its fuselage, while each section leader's bore one.
 On each tail, there was a black letter V, the Tainan Group identifier, followed by a three-digit number in the 100s series identifying each aircraft.
 Sasai was now flying with experienced pilots in his squadron, including Saburō Sakai, Enji Kakimoto and Toshio Ohta.
 Saburō Sakai, leading the second section in Sasai's squadron, was an experienced aviator, having flown aerial combat since early in the Second Sino-Japanese War in 1938 and 1939.
 Sasai learned the art of aerial combat from the experienced Sakai and the two of them became a great team.
 Sasai became an ace pilot and owed his life and much of his development as a fighter pilot to Sakai.

 Sasai was considered an exceptional officer by his subordinates, mainly for his compassionate qualities.
 In private, he ridiculed the inflexibility and austerity of the navy caste system.
 Such disdain was demonstrated amply by the level of personal interest he took in his NCO subordinates.
 The Japanese caste system was strict, but Sasai cared more for his fliers.
 Saburō Sakai, flying as a warrant officer and section leader in Sasai's squadron, said in an interview:

 On April 11, Lieutenant Sasai led nine Zeros scouting over Moresby in three "V" formations.
 The Japanese had not adopted the finger-four formation that had become common practice in Europe, instead flying in sections of three planes in a staggered formation, the second plane about one hundred yards behind and above the leader and the third on the other side another hundred yards further away, both wingmen weaving as they kept watch for enemy aircraft.

 On May 4, 1942, Sasai became an ace, when he shot down three Bell P-39 Airacobras in only 20 seconds.
 On May 24, Sasai downed a North American B-25 Mitchell from the 13th US Squadron, 3rd Bomb Group.